Thankfully almost everyone has GPS these days because getting around Victoria can be more complicated than you think.

 And we don’t do the greatest job with street signs either.
 When driving, it is fairly easy to see the name of the road you are passing, but signage telling you what street you are already on, is sorely lacking.
 So, when you’re lost and you don’t even know what road you’re on, the names of the roads you are passing does little good.

 Bottom line when driving around Victoria – trust your GPS!
+Or better yet, hire a trusty tour guide and leave the driving to us.

 Public transit is a safe, reliable option for visitors in Victoria.
 For $5 you can purchase a day pass from any driver and you’re good to hop on and off as many times as you like for a full day.
 In addition to the boarding flexibility, a pass-carrying customer can bring up to four children, 12 years and under, on board for free.